quijoo/quijoo.github.io/record/index.md

 这个时代以及此前此后的时代, 共产主义是人类最美好的理想。

 ## 2023.2.2
 As I Began to Love Myself
 卓别林
+{{< admonition type=abstract title="节选" open=true >}}
 As I began to love myself I found that anguish and emotional suffering are only warning signs that I was living against my own truth.
-Today, I know, this is AUTHENTICITY.
+Today, I know, this is **AUTHENTICITY**.

 As I began to love myself I understood how much it can offend somebody as I try to force my desires on this person, even though I knew the time was not right and the person was not ready for it, and even though this person was me.
-Today I call it RESPECT.
+Today I call it **RESPECT**.

 As I began to love myself I stopped craving for a different life, and I could see that everything that surrounded me was inviting me to grow.
-Today I call it MATURITY.
+Today I call it **MATURITY**.

 As I began to love myself I understood that at any circumstance, I am in the right place at the right time, and everything happens at the exactly right moment, so I could be calm.
-Today I call it SELF-CONFIDENCE.
+Today I call it **SELF-CONFIDENCE**.

 As I began to love myself I quit stealing my own time, and I stopped designing huge projects for the future.
 Today, I only do what brings me joy and happiness, things I love to do and that make my heart cheer, and I do them in my own way and in my own rhythm.
-Today I call it SIMPLICITY.
+Today I call it **SIMPLICITY**.

 As I began to love myself I freed myself of anything that is no good for my health – food, people, things, situations, and everything that drew me down and away from myself.
 At first I called this attitude a healthy egoism.
-Today I know it is LOVE OF ONESELF.
+Today I know it is **LOVE OF ONESELF**.

 As I began to love myself I quit trying to always be right, and ever since I was wrong less of the time.
-Today I discovered that is MODESTY.
+Today I discovered that is **MODESTY**.

 As I began to love myself I refused to go on living in the past and worry about the future.
 Now, I only live for the moment, where EVERYTHING is happening.
-Today I live each day, day by day, and I call it FULFILLMENT.
+Today I live each day, day by day, and I call it **FULFILLMENT**.

 As I began to love myself I recognized that my mind can disturb me and it can make me sick.

 But As I connected it to my heart, my mind became a valuable ally.
-Today I call this connection WISDOM OF THE HEART.
+Today I call this connection **WISDOM OF THE HEART**.
 We no longer need to fear arguments, confrontations or any kind of problems with ourselves or others.
 Even stars collide, and out of their crashing new worlds are born.
-Today I know THAT IS LIFE!
+Today I know **THAT IS LIFE**!
+{{< /admonition >}}

 ## 2023.2.4
 路人